 As you grow mindfulness, learning agility, and storytelling habits into strengths, all three will increasingly interrelate and optimize one another.
 Here’s how.

 Mindfulness is the practice of becoming more fully aware of, and focused on, what’s taking place within and around you.
 It’s concentration on steroids.
 Mindfulness habits create a present-moment mindset of curiosity without judgment.

-- Curiosity without judgment fuels the desire to keep learning and stretching ourselves, which shows up in learning agility types of behaviors.
+Learning Agility is seeking new experiences, applying feedback, and reflecting on lessons learned.
+Mindfulness-produced curiosity without judgment fuels the desire to keep stretching ourselves, which shows up in learning actions.

-- Non-judgmental curiosity, activated through learning agility, provides an endless stream of fresh content for both the stories we can tell…and the story (or brand) that we are constantly becoming.
+Storytelling is the art and science of influencing others, not just by telling great stories but being a great story.
+Non-judgmental curiosity, activated through constant learning and adjusting, provides an endless stream of fresh content for both the stories we tell and the (or brand) we are constantly becoming.

-One skill contains the other two skills.
-We can set aside energy to develop specific components of each skill, and in doing so we strengthen the other ones.
+One strength contains the other two strengths.
+We can set aside energy to develop specific components of each strength, and in doing so we strengthen the other ones.

 This is good news.
 This is living into possibilities, and cultivating the optimism to respond to disruption rather than simply react to it.